-From the beginning of the project, the entrepreneurs of SantaPark Arctic World, Ilkka Länkinen and Katja Ikäheimo-Länkinen, didn’t want to build just accommodation, they wanted to make an experience for their guests.
+From the beginning of the project, the entrepreneurs of SantaPark Arctic World, Ilkka Länkinen and Katja Ikäheimo-Länkinen, didn’t want to build just accommodation, they wanted to create an experience for their guests.

-With a strong vision of embracing the nature and creating different emotional feeling whilst honoring the Lappish heritage, brought Ilkka and Katja to find young architects with the same vision and shared values.
+A strong vision of embracing nature and creating different emotional feeling whilst honoring Lapland’s heritage brought Ilkka and Katja to find young architects with the same vision and shared values.

 The Arctic TreeHouse Hotel project started with a concept design that was developed in close cooperation between Ilkka, Katja and Studio Puisto.
 The inspiration for the accommodation concept – set on a steep natural slope – came from Nordic nature and culture as well as the magical world of SantaPark.
 A vision started to form: small individual accommodation buildings set in nature, their spirit highlighting characteristics of the area and creating an optimal setting for experiencing both nature and arctic mysticism.

-The spirit of nature of Lapland is strong, and we wanted to respect that, says Emma Johansson, architect of the Arctic TreeHouse Hotel in Rovaniemi.
+—The spirit of nature in Lapland is strong, and we wanted to respect that, says Emma Johansson, architect of the Arctic TreeHouse Hotel in Rovaniemi.